 The skills taught in this yoga program will unite and support recovery through the integration of physical, mental and spiritual body.
 We believe the separation of self and disconnection from human beings is created by addiction.
 We believe the natural innate human response is to bond and connect with others and through the teachings and practice of yoga true integration is achieved.

-This is a three month, 90 day commitment.
 The combination of yoga, psychotherapy and the 12 Steps principles is a powerful framework for integrating the ancient teachings of yoga, modern western science of traditional psychotherapy and the practical tools of 12-Step Recovery.
 The program combines the 12 Step principles, community, methodology of yoga and integrity.
 With integrity as the foundation of this program, the intention is to bring full awareness and empower clients to sustain sobriety and abstinence by bringing, self-compassion, truth, choice, self-acceptance, mindfulness, balance, and courage into their lives.
 The intention is to embrace their addiction and fears by teaching them new coping skills, self-discipline, physical body awareness, as well as supporting their search for a spiritual and human connection.
 Many addicts find themselves longing for connection and empty for something bigger when they get sober.
 The 12 Step approach although speaks to importance of the physical body connection and spiritual importance, it is not a requirement or practice.
 Alcoholics Anonymous refers to the importance of the body mind connection, however, does not provide the tools for this to be cultivated.
 Yoga teaches and cultivates the body mind connection to support the addict in their spiritual search through social recovery and reconnection not only with self but with others as well.